Tributes paid to Mike Lynch after tech mogul’s death confirmed

 Mr Lynch was confirmed to have died aged 59 after a luxury yacht sank off the coast of Sicily.

+He was the creator of software giant Autonomy, which grew to become one of the most prominent tech firms on the planet.

+David Tabizel, Mr Lynch’s co-founder at Autonomy, said: “It looks like we’ve lost our dear Dr Mike Lynch.
+RIP.
+The world has lost a genius.
+His family have lost a giant of a man.”

-As well as founding the software giant Autonomy, he was on the board of several prominent institutions including the BBC and the British Library, and was a fellow of the Royal Academy of Engineering.
+As well as Autonomy, Mr Lynch was on the board of several prominent institutions including the BBC and the British Library, and was a fellow of the Royal Academy of Engineering.

 The academy paid tribute to its “mentor, donor and former council member” on Thursday.